suzeeparker/FRDocs_dev01-suzee/Setup/fr0302_Setup-Hardening-Ubuntu.md

 #### - Test local access to your Vultr FormR VM.

-6. Get the VM IP address from your Vultr FormR0 console i.e 45.76.252.191
+6. Get the VM IP address from your Vultr-FormR0 console i.e 45.76.252.191

 7. Open the Windows command prompt on your Develper Workstation